For models with 6-cylinder engine

 1. Remove the intake manifold.

-2. Disconnect the vacuum hoses from the chambers, unscrew the fixing bolts and remove the chambers.
+2. Disconnect the vacuum hoses from the chambers, remove the mounting bolts and remove the chambers.

 3. Installation is carried out in the reverse order of removal.